 Conventional loans can also be approved using guidelines established by so-called “jumbo” lenders and while similar to guidelines established by Fannie Mae and Freddie Mac, they will have their differences.

-Fannie and Freddie both increased the maximum allowable conforming loan limit in 2020 to $510,400.
-Some high-cost locations in California (Los Angeles, San Francisco, etc) and South Florida (Miami, The Keys) DC – Virginia and North East are higher.
-Any mortgage loan above that amount is considered a jumbo loan.
+Fannie and Freddie both increased the maximum allowable conforming loan limit in 2022 to $647,200.
+Some high-cost locations in California (Los Angeles, San Francisco, etc) and South Florida, and the North East are higher – up to $970,800.
+Any mortgage loan above the threshold is considered a jumbo loan.
 Jumbo loans can carry slightly higher interest rates and can require a higher minimum credit score compared to conforming and government-backed loan programs.
 For example, a conforming loan might require a minimum credit score of say 620 for most lenders yet with a jumbo loan the minimum score is 680.

 Jumbo lenders can assign their own underwriting guidelines but most follow the same basic set of requirements.
 As they relate first-time homebuyers, are there any special provisions for this class of borrower?

 Mortgage lenders consider someone who has not owned a home within the previous three years a first-time buyer.
 If someone owned a home for 10 years yet sold it and rented for the past three, lenders still consider this individual a “first timer.”
 So what’s the big deal about a first time home buyer?